Raghad-Alharthi/Paralleling-of-N-Queens-Problem/README.md

 - Prepares the groundwork for future parallelization using OpenMP or multithreading.

 ## About the Code:
-all rights for this code is for GeeksForGeeks.org, find original code here https://www.geeksforgeeks.org/printing-solutions-n-queen-problem/ we only made some modifications sush as:
+all rights for this code is for GeeksForGeeks.org, find original code here https://www.geeksforgeeks.org/printing-solutions-n-queen-problem/ or in Original Code.cpp we only made some modifications sush as (in file UpdatedNQueens.cpp):
 - Adding timers (for benchmarking purposes)
 - Deleting vector that save all possible solutions and only printing number of possible solutions.